kihiukiragu/helpers/linux/dual-boot-linux-windows.md

   - Go to options and switch partition type from `MBR` to `GPT`.
   - Click on `Install`.

+- The above process will create 2 partitions:
+  1. VTOYEFI - contains the Ventoy Software.
+Leave this as is.
+  2. A free `dos` partion - you can figure out what drive it is by executing `lsblk`

-- (This might NOT be necessary if you chose the `GPT` option above) Format the free space to ext4 so that it is visible in Linux:
+- Format the free `dos` partion space to ext4 so that it is visible in Linux eg:
   ```
-  sudo mkfs -t ext4 /dev/sdb1
+  sudo mkfs -t ext4 /dev/sdbX # where X will be a number eg sdb1 or sdb2 etc
   ```
 - Copy as many ISO files to the ext4 partion part of the USB eg you can have CentOS, Debian, Fedora, Ubuntu ISO's on one Ventoy USB drive:
   ```